 The resistor current sensor circuit utilizes just a single BJT and a few resistors.

-Since most circuits would include an IC, or a configuration which would have a shutdown point somewhere within the circuit, this sensor module could be rigged with this "weak point" in order to shutdown or restrict the circuit from functioning in case the current intake rises above the danger mark.
+Since most sensitive circuits may include an IC as the main active element, or a configuration having a shut down point somewhere within the circuit, this sensor module could be integrated with this input.
+This will effectively implement the shutdown, and inhibit the circuit from functioning in case the current intake rises above the danger mark.

 How it Works

 The functioning of the current sensing module can be understood as given under: